-The Khayelitsha Pressure Management project was initiated directly as a result of various submissions made to Council by the Project Team who provided sufficient motivation and evidence to support the investment of almost AU\$ 0.5 million into the project.
+The Khayelitsha Pressure Management project was initiated directly as a result of various submissions made to Council by the Project Team who provided sufficient motivation and evidence to support the investment of almost US\$ 0.3 million into the project.
 Without the enthusiastic support of the WRP team and Council staff from the City of Cape Town, it is unlikely that the project would have been approved by the politicians or accountants within Council.

-Although there are already several advanced pressure control installations in South Africa, the Khayelitsha project is considered to be the largest of its type in the world with 80 000 connections over a large area (24 km2) controlled from a single supply.
-The actual savings achieved are amongst the highest in the world from such an installation.
+Although there are already several advanced pressure control installations in South Africa, this project is by far the largest and most significant to be undertaken in the country.
+It is the first time in South Africa that an attempt has been made to reduce the pressure over such a large area (24 km2) from a single installation and the actual savings achieved are amongst the highest in the world from such an installation.

 The approach used in the Khayelitsha installation is both simple and innovative and the savings achieved have exceeded both the Client's and the Project Teams' most optimistic expectations.
 Despite the fact that the installation is situated within a squatter/informal area, there was no theft, vandalism or intimidation of any form.
-This can be attributed to the close liaison between the Council, Project

-Team and the Local Community who are all working together with a common goal of reducing wastage.
+This can be attributed to the close liaison between the Council, Project Team and the Local Community who are all working together with a common goal of reducing wastage.

 From the Client's perspective, the Khayelitsha project shows not only Technical Excellence but also a true regard for the community and the environment.
-The project itself, costing approximately A\$1 million, will save in excess of 9 million m3/a representing a financial saving of more than A\$5 million per year at current 2003 water rates - i.e. a 2 month pay-back.
-To place these figures in perspective, the proposed Berg River Scheme (recently approved to augment water supplies to Cape Town) and associated transfer works are estimated at 2002 prices to cost approximately A\$500 million.
+The project itself will save in excess of 9 million m3/a representing a financial saving of more than US\$2.7 million per year at current 2002 water rates - i.e. a 2 month pay-back.
+To place these figures in perspective, the proposed Berg River Scheme (recently approved to augment water supplies to Cape Town) and associated transfer works are estimated at 2002 prices to cost approximately US\$200 million.
 This new scheme will provide a safe yield of almost 80 million m3/a.
-The Khavelitsha installation is already saving 11% of the yield from the Berg River Scheme at less than 0.2% of the cost.
-As a result of the savings already achieved, the proposed A\$8 million extension to the Zandvleit Sewage Treatment Works was recently (July 2002) postponed for at least two years saving a further A\$1.0 million per year in net finance charges (i.e. based on interest minus inflation).
+The Khayelitsha installation is already saving 11% of the yield from the Berg River Scheme at less than 0.2% of the cost.
+As a result of the savings already achieved, the proposed US\$3.6 million extension to the Zandvleit Sewage Treatment

+Works has recently (July 2002) been postponed for at least two years and possibly indefinitely.